 Welcome to the Preconception and Pregnancy in Inflammatory Bowel Disease Clinical Research Program

-Dr. Vivian Huang, University of Alberta Inflammatory Bowel Disease Clinic, initiated the specialized Preconception and Pregnancy in IBD clinical research program in Edmonton, Alberta, Canada to develop ways to optimize maternal and neonatal/offspring outcomes by identifying and addressing knowledge gaps.
+The Preconception and Pregnancy in IBD clinical research program was developed in 2013 by Dr. Vivian Huang (University of Alberta) in order to find ways to optimize maternal and neonatal/offspring outcomes by identifying and addressing knowledge gaps.
 The program aims to study the complex interaction between pregnancy and IBD, and effects of IBD and IBD therapies on maternal and neonatal/offspring outcomes, in order find ways to optimize the management of IBD during pregnancy.

 The Preconception and Pregnancy in IBD clinical research program consists of …